unumotors/node-observability/README.md

 If Feature Flags are not configured in `node-observability` (i.e. `featureFlags` not passed in `config`), all Feature Flags are disabled by default and this function returns `false`.

-Additionally if there are any issues with the connection to Gitlab, it will default to `false` for all features.
+It may take a few seconds until node-observability did pull the data from Gitlab.
+Until that point, all feature flags will default to `false`.
+Your code needs to take that into account.
+Additionally, if there are any issues with the connection to Gitlab, it will default to `false` for all features.
+This is the desired behavior and is done to prevent a hard dependency on Gitlab.

 **Try to always pass in a context if possible.
 Always document the Feature Flag in the README.md of the project.
 Stick to the above naming convention (lowercase, separation by `_`)**